Starting Bare Root Roses in Containers

 Roses do not like competition from other plants.
 This is because they are heavy feeders and other plants, including neighboring roses, often deprive them of nutrients and room for their roots to grow.
-Roses also do not like shade and planting a new rose between established roses often results in it being deprived of sunlight as its taller and more established neighbors leaf out.
+Roses also do not like shade and planting a new rose between established roses often results in the rose being deprived of sunlight as its taller and more established neighbors leaf out.
 Planting a new bare root rose in the ground in an established rose bed is like trying to start a new tree in a forest – it is tough for it to ever catch up to its neighbors.
 However by planting a rose in a container the nutrients can be delivered to the rose alone, its roots can freely develop and it can be placed so that it does not have to compete with its big brothers for sunlight.

 Less Soil Problems